Kotlin/dokka/docs/topics/runners/gradle.md

 <deflist>
     <def title="localDirectory">
         <p>
-            Path to the local source directory.
-The path must be relative to the root of current project.
+            The path to the local source directory.
+The path must be relative to the root of the current project.
         </p>
     </def>
     <def title="remoteUrl">
         <p>
-            URL of source code hosting service that can be accessed by documentation readers, like GitHub, GitLab, Bitbucket, etc. This URL will be used to generate source code links of declarations.
+            The URL of the source code hosting service that can be accessed by documentation readers, like GitHub, GitLab, Bitbucket, etc. This URL is used to generate source code links of declarations.
         </p>
     </def>
     <def title="remoteLineSuffix">
         <p>
-            Suffix used to append source code line number to the URL.
-This will help readers navigate not only to the file, but to the specific line number of the declaration.
+            The suffix used to append the source code line number to the URL.
+This helps readers navigate not only to the file, but to the specific line number of the declaration.
         </p>
         <p>
-            The number itself will be appended to the specified suffix.
-For instance, if this property is set to <code>#L</code> and the line number is 10, resulting URL suffix will be <code>#L10</code>.
+            The number itself is appended to the specified suffix.
+For example, if this property is set to <code>#L</code> and the line number is 10, the resulting URL suffix is <code>#L10</code>.
         </p>
         <p>
             Suffixes used by popular services: